roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 1. Go to https://rosie.rosettacommons.org/ and click the "Ligand Docking" application
 2. Open "[Ligand Docking Server Documentation]" in a new tab to read the documentation
 3. Click "[Submit Ligand Docking task]"
-4. Enter a short job description (e.g. "Dock oseltamivir")
+4. Enter a short job description.
 5. Upload 2qwk_A_relaxed.pdb as the Input PDB of the protein
 6. Upload oseltamivir.sdf as the Input SDF of the ligand.
-7. Click "Generate ligand conformers with the BCL" (200 is fine)
+7. Click "Generate ligand conformers with the BCL" (200 conformers is fine)
 8. Enter the X, Y, and Z coordinates from the "Docking Location" step.
-9. For time considerations, reduce "Number of structures to generate" to 50 and "Number of Monte Carlo sampling steps" to 250.
-Other values can be left as-is.
+9. Other parameters can be left as-is.

 ## Analysis of docking results.

 ### Interpreting ROSIE output

-<< ROSIE page post-analysis >>
+For RosettaLigand docking, ROSIE provides a preview of the 10 best structures by interface energy (predicted binding energy).

+The plot displayed here is *not* a score-versus rmsd plot, but rather an interface energy versus total score (one including protein internal energy).
+This is because, in general, the starting ligand structure is not a good reference structure.

+Below the graph is a score table.
+The main score to be interested in is the interface_delta score, which measures (in arbitrary units) how good Rosetta thinks the binding energy is.
+Other scores are primary the individual Rosetta terms of the complex, or just those of the protein-ligand interface (those prefixed with if_).

+Download the top 10 lowest interface energy structures for further analysis.

 ### Examining residue energy contributions.

 The ROSIE energy breakdown app can also work with protein-ligand complexes.

 1. Go to <https://rosie.rosettacommons.org> and click the "Energy Breakdown" application.
-2. Upload the docked.pdb structure
+2. Upload the best structure from the RosettaLigand docking.
-3. For ligand docking purposes, choose the "ligand" scorefunction, and upload the oseltamivir.sdf as a ligand parameter file (with ligand three letter code LIG)
+3. For ligand docking purposes, choose the "ligand" scorefunction, and upload the oseltamivir.sdf as a ligand parameter file (with ligand three letter code LG1)
 4. Enter a descriptive job name and click the "Upload and queue job" button.

 Once the job is done, you can examine the results.